 - Children range from 36 to 47 months old when school starts in late August

-- Two classrooms: Target size of 16-18 students in full-day Blue Room and 10-12 in the Geranium classroom, both with a 1:5 teacher:child ratio that exceeds childcare licensing requirements
+- One classroom: Target size of 18-20 students with a 1:5 teacher:child ratio that exceeds childcare licensing requirements

 - Highly-qualified head teachers and dedicated student teachers

 - Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College campus

 For two- to three-year-olds, our Younger Preschool (YPS) program progresses into a group care model, where teachers set up a range of activities, both inside the classroom and outdoors, and provide many opportunities for hands-on learning through emergent play-based curriculum inspired by the children’s interests.

-YPS classes are staffed by highly qualified head teachers.
+Our YPS classroom is staffed by highly qualified teachers.
 Each head teacher has a dedicated team of teachers to support the children and their learning.
 Teaching teams meet to reflect on ways to support the children and their learning, as well as to discuss the implementation of theory to practice to ensure quality care.

 Younger Preschool allow for a balance between free-choice play time and more structured project time and group activities consistent and responsive to the children’s experiences and interests.
 Teachers build in several whole-group gathering times, such as circle time and snack, as well as ample time for child-directed play through art, music, books, storytelling, cooking, science, and nature exploration.
 All children are supported in resting after lunch, be it as a napper or doing quiet activities.